lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 ..
 Note:: Write this section concisely, as it should be very brief, and is primarily about whether the reader should choose to use this task to  achieve h/her goal in a very quick scan.

-For example, for procCcd we might write:
+For example, for `ProcessCcd` we might write:

 ``ProcessCcdTask is a command line task which executes the processing steps to turn raw pixel-level data into characterized images and